Juneau suspends indoor bar service due to COVID-19 outbreak

 The move comes after local public health officials reported that two more people in the city tested positive for the coronavirus on Friday after being in a bar.
 At least 13 people have had confirmed cases of the coronavirus after one large gathering that many local bartenders attended in late August, KTOO-FM reported.

 Bars that have outdoor seating can still serve people, but the seating must fulfill federal guidelines for social distancing, said Deputy City Manager Mila Cosgrove in an email.
 Bars are also still able to conduct curbside and delivery services.
-The law will be in place for at least 15 days.
+The order will be in place for at least 15 days.

 The order also requires restaurants to hold at most 50% of their normal indoor capacity and to only accept customers who have made reservations.